 When buying a work boot, you need a pair that protects against your specific work environment.
 Whether it's deciding the correct safety toe boot or choosing a waterproof boot with insulation for guarding your feet from deep snow here are a few ways to keep feet injury-free while at work in the winter:

 Did you know foot and toe injuries account for 8.5% of workplace injuries?
 Toes are particularly vulnerable to crushing injuries since they’re more exposed.
 But with the right toe protection, you can keep your feet protected from winter (and workplace) hazards.

 Depending on your job, you may need one of these safety toe toe guards for your work boots:

-Composite Toe Work Boots - Made from plastic, carbon fiber, or other non-metals, composite toe boots are an affordable option.
+- Composite Toe Work Boots - Made from plastic, carbon fiber, or other non-metals, men's and women's composite toe work boots are an affordable option.
 The inefficiency of a composite material transferring temperature. also makes them one of the best cold weather work boots.

 Sure, toes are important.
 But don’t forget the other parts of your feet.
 From the bottom to the top, you need to consider all possible points of attack on your work boot.

 A few other areas of insulated work boot protection to consider for the winter:

 - Metatarsal Guards - Handling heavy items like packages or concrete in the cold?
 Then you ought to consider a metatarsal work boot.
 Internal or external, a met guard for winter construction boots will keep the tops of your feet protected.